The Queenan Law Firm

 - A parent doesn’t want to be appointed a joint managing conservator

 If a parent is granted sole custody of the child they will have the exclusive right to make decisions regarding the child’s care and upbringing.
 However, this does not always imply that the other parent will be entirely denied access to the child.
 The court may order supervised visitation, may order the parents to undergo drug testing, or issue any other order to protect the child.

 This situation is relatively rare in Texas because of the strong presumption for both parents to have rights to their child.
 However, if a parent is granted a sole managing conservatorship then that parent will have superior rights to raise the child or children.
 A parent who has been granted a sole managing conservatorship will have the right to establish where the child lives, they will have the right to represent the child in any legal action or proceeding, will have the right to consent to marriage, the right to make religious decisions, and the right to make educational decisions.

-There are certain situations in which a person who is not one of the legal parents may apply for and be granted a conservatorship.
+There are certain situations in which a person who is not one of the legal parents may apply for and be granted a conservatorship in Dallas, TX.
 In limited circumstances, a person other than the parent can be granted conservatorship.